 Previous work shows disagreements between the impact of plasma-chemistry in simulations and experiments \cite{Verhaegh2023,Verhaegh2021b}, which are related to errors in the molecular charge exchange rates.
-The comparisons in this work suggest that there are further inaccuracies beyond the vibrationally resolved molecular charge exchange rates, requiring further study.
+The comparisons in this work suggest that there is a discrepancy between the vibrational distribution on which these rates are based, and that measured.
+This may be due to inaccuracies in the collisional-radiative model used, or the vibrationally resolved setup, requiring further study.
 However, it is shown that the information that can be obtained on the vibrational distribution using $\mathrm{D}_2$ Fulcher emission is limited.
 Additional studies are likely required using active laser diagnostic techniques to measure the full vibrational distribution in the electronic ground state are required, which is being developed for linear devices such as Magnum-PSI \cite{Mag-PSI}. \\

 Despite these disagreements with modelling, the observations of the impact of elastic plasma-molecule interactions are in agreement with modelling predictions.
 This provides some evidence that elastic plasma-molecule collisions, and their impact on the divertor plasma, are sufficiently accurately treated in exhaust simulation suites for TCV and MAST-U. However, further verification on such processes is required, particularly in higher power conditions and on metallic devices.
-Additionally, exhaust modelling suggests that the impact of plasma-molecule interactions during detachment is reduced in impurity seeded conditions \cite{Omkar,Smolders} - likely as the neutral pressure is reduced - which requires further study.
-This further information can be used in the future to corroborate the models and physical picture proposed further.
+Additionally, exhaust modelling suggests that the impact of plasma-molecule interactions during detachment is reduced in impurity seeded conditions \cite{Omkar,Smolders} - likely as the neutral pressure is reduced - which requires additional study.
+This information may be used in the future to further corroborate the models and physical picture proposed.